-The reasons given above for past changes in reproductive behaviour will not lose their validity in future, so there is nothing to suggest that these factors will cease to operate and allow the total fertility rate to increase again as the UN assumes in its projections.
-So it is interesting to analyse how the population will develop if different assumptions are applied.
-The main findings of the author's projections based on these differing assumptions (Birg, 1998a) will be presented below.
-Two variants have been computed, one with and one without migration, and each is divided into 6 sub-variants.
-The sub-variants are intended to show projected population sizes on a purely hypothetical assumption like the UN's, that the number of children per woman will again increase.
-However, the approach differs from that of the UN in that a choice of start dates for this increase is given, from the year 2000, 2010, 2020 etc., with the last alternative assuming that the increase does not begin until 2050, the end of the projection period.
+The reasons given above for past changes in reproductive behaviour will not lose their validity in future, so there is nothing to suggest that these factors will cease to operate and allow the TFR to increase again, as the United Nations assumes in its projections.
+Thus, it is interesting to analyse how the population will develop if different assumptions are applied.
+The main findings of the author's projections based on these differing assumptions (Birg, 1998) will be presented below as well as in figures II and III.
+Two variants have been computed, one with and one without migration, and each is divided into six subvariants.
+The sub-variants are intended to show projected population sizes on a purely hypothetical assumption, like that of the United Nations, that the number of children per woman will again increase.
+However, the approach differs from that of the United Nations in that a choice of start dates for this increase is given. from the year 2000, the year 2010, the year 2020 etc., with the last alternative assuming that the increase does not begin until 2050, the end of the projection period.
 In each case, the number of children per woman (TFR) is assumed to increase from 1.25 (1995) to 1.50 over a 15-year period.
-The last of the sub-variants, in which the TFR remains constant until 2050, tells us how the population would develop up to 2050 if we rejected the UN's assumption that the birth rate will rise; net of all migration, the population of Germany would shrink to 50.7 million by 2050 and 24.3 million by 2100.
-Even if we assume annual net immigration of 250,000 young people, the population would still be set to fall to 66.1 million in 2050 and 50.0 million by 2100.
-The assumed net migration figure of 250,000 immigrants is in fact quite high relative to the average of 170,000 in recent decades.
-If net inward migration were lower, the shrinkage in the population would be correspondingly more acute (see Figures 2 and 3).
+The last of the sub-variants, in which the TFR remains constant until 2050, tells us how the population would develop up to 2050 if we rejected the assumption of the United Nations that the birth rate will rise: net of all migration, the population of Germany would shrink to 50.7 million by 2050 and to 24.3 million by 2100.
+Even if we assume annual net immigration of 250,000 young people, the population would still be set to fall to 66.1 million in 2050 and to 50.0 million by 2100.
+The assumed net migration figure of 250,000 immigrants is in fact quite high relative to the average of 170.000 in recent decades.
+If net inward migration was lower, the shrinkage in the population would be correspondingly more acute.

 The severity of the decline in population despite assumed net immigration of 250,000 people per annum demonstrates the momentum involved in the process, due to the compound impact in each generation of the potential parents who were never born.
-This momentum of population decline substantially multiplies the birth deficit (i.e., the excess of deaths over births in a given year) from about 100,000 at present to a peak of some 700,000 in the mid 21st Century.
-Even if net immigration is, say, 225,000 and the TFR holds its level of the last quarter century at around 1.4 live births per woman, the increase in the birth deficit to approx. 700,000 is still inevitable (Figure 4).
-So if one sought to counteract the birth deficit by net immigration, as has happened so far, this would call for an ever-increasing number of immigrants each year, rising to between 700,000 and 800,000 - depending on the assumed TFR - by the year 2050.
-This figure is substantially higher than the uniquely high rate of net immigration into Germany following the collapse of the Soviet bloc (Figure 5).
+This momentum of population decline substantially multiplies the birth deficit (that is to say, the excess of deaths over births in a given year) from about 100,000 at present to a peak of some 700,000 in the mid-twenty-first century.
+Even if net immigration is, say, 225,000 and the TFR holds its level of the last quarter-century at about 1.4 live births per woman, the increase in the birth deficit to approximately 700,000 is still inevitable (figure IV).
+So if one sought to counteract the birth deficit by net immigration, as has happened so far, this would call for an ever-increasing number of immigrants each year, rising to between 700,000 and 800,000-depending on the assumed TFR-by the year 2050 (figure V).
+This figure is substantially higher than the uniquely high rate of net immigration into Germany following the collapse of the Soviet bloc.